cgrace1978/manhplot/README.md

 ## Getting Started

-you need to install [R](https://www.r-project.org/) The R package can be run on Windows and Linux, you must specify paths to the filenames you are using as input and output.
+You need to install the latest version of [R](https://www.r-project.org/) The R package can be run on Windows and Linux, you must specify paths to the filenames you are using as input and output.

 To install the software from the GIT repository:
 ```